gctools-outilsgc/aurora-design-system/documentation/pages/forms-overall-design-and-labels.md

 ### Placement of Labels

 Labels should follow the vertical format of the form.
 Place labels above their respective field.
 Group a label with its field so that there is a clear distinction between fields.
 Do not use placeholder text for labels as this prevents the user from properly reviewing the form.
+Labels have a bottom margin of 11px from the input field.

 ### Text in Labels